 • Upholstery tool

 The Vertex is not one of those vacuums that comes with a mountain of accessories that’ll end up gathering dust at the back of a cupboard.
 It’s supplied with just a pet crevice tool to reach into narrow spots or for overhead cleaning.
 Plus, you’ll get an upholstery tool that can be used on sofas, headboards, and even curtains.
-It’s worth noting though, that there are plenty of optional accessories available on Shark’s website, should you need a tool for a specific job.
+It’s worth noting, though, that there are plenty of optional accessories available on Shark’s website, should you need a tool for a specific job.

 What it lacks in accessories, it makes up for in other standout features.
-These include the flexible wand that not only folds in half for more compact storage, but can bend during vacuuming to allow for easier reach under low furniture.
+These include the flexible wand that not only folds in half for more compact storage but can bend during vacuuming to allow for easier reach under low furniture.

 In an upgrade from Shark’s cheaper canister vacuum, this one features two brushrolls in the floorhead for a deeper clean.
-What’s more, the self-cleaning design stops longer hairs from becoming tangled around the brushroll.
+What’s more, the self-cleaning design stops longer hairs from becoming tangled around the brush roll.
 Thereby eliminating the need to spend your valuable free time removing unwanted hair from the floorhead.

-Allergy sufferers will benefit from the HEPA filter and Shark’s anti-allergen complete seal that it claims will trap and seal over 99.9% of dust, dander and allergens inside the vacuum.
+Allergy sufferers will benefit from the HEPA filter and Shark’s anti-allergen complete seal that it claims will trap and seal over 99.9% of dust, dander, and allergens inside the vacuum.

 The controls offer the choice between three suction levels, plus there’s a carpet as well as a hard floor setting.
-LED lights on the floorhead illuminate debris while you clean, which is particularly useful in poorly parts of your home.
+LED lights on the floorhead illuminate debris while you clean, which is particularly useful in poor parts of your home.

 Shark Vertex Bagless Corded Canister Vacuum: Setup and assembly

-The Vertex comes in a large box and as with all Shark vacuums, it comes packaged in fully recyclable paper and cardboard packaging.
+The Vertex comes in a large box, and as with all Shark vacuums, it comes packaged in fully recyclable paper and cardboard packaging.
 Once all the parts are removed from the box, the assembly is pretty intuitive and is simply a case of clicking the hose to the canister and then clicking the floorhead and the handle to the wand.

-The instruction manual is little more than a pictorial guide, illustrating the basics on how to assemble, store, use, and maintain the vacuum.
+The instruction manual is little more than a pictorial guide, illustrating the basics of how to assemble, store, use, and maintain the vacuum.
 Thankfully, because the vacuum is so simple to use, this basic information is sufficient.

 Shark Vertex Bagless Corded Canister Vacuum: Performance

 We were impressed with the performance of this vacuum when we put it to work.
-Most notable is its ability to remove ground in dirt from deep within a carpet pile.
+Most notable is its ability to remove ground-in dirt from deep within a carpet pile.
 Even when vacuuming recently vacuumed rooms, it was able to remove far more dirt from within the carpet than we expected or even realized was there.
 Likewise, it has a similar effect on a long pile area rug, giving it a deep and thorough clean.

-The canister feels lightweight to pull along and when vacuuming stairs it’s compact enough to sit on a step.
+The canister feels lightweight to pull along, and when vacuuming stairs, it’s compact enough to sit on a step.
 We did experience the hose twisting a couple of times, but a firm tug usually pulls it straight.
-We did utilize the flexible wand to vacuum under a bed and indeed it does give extra reach without the need to bend down, but having said that we found it difficult to control the floorhead in this mode.
+We did utilize the flexible wand to vacuum under a bed, and indeed, it does give extra reach without the need to bend down, but having said that, we found it difficult to control the floorhead in this mode.

 Shark Vertex Bagless Corded Canister Vacuum: Care and maintenance

 The bagless dust bin can be emptied as frequently as you like, which helps to keep the weight to a minimum during use.
 We found it easy to detach and empty.
-The washable filters mean you don’t need to fork out for replacements frequently, but you’ll need to wash out the foam and felt filters every three months.
-The HEPA filter only needs washing every 12 months, but in each case it’s worth keeping an eye on the filters and washing them out more often if you think they need it.
+The washable filters mean you don’t need to fork out replacements frequently, but you’ll need to wash out the foam and felt filters every three months.
+The HEPA filter only needs washing every 12 months, but in each case, it’s worth keeping an eye on the filters and washing them out more often if you think they need it.